DLR-RM/python-jsonconversion/README.md

 ## General notes

-JSON conversion stores the class path in the JSON string on serialization of JSONObjects.
-When decoding the object back, it autimatically imports the correct module.
+`jsonconversion` stores the class path in the JSON string when serializing a JSONObject.
+When decoding the object back, it automatically imports the correct module.
+You only have to ensure, the module is within your `PYTHONPATH`.

-The `to_dict` and `from_dict` methods only need to specify the elements of the classes, needed to reacreate the object.
-Parameters of a class, that are derived from other (like `age` from `year_born`) do not need to be serialized.
+The `to_dict` and `from_dict` methods only need to specify the elements of the classes, needed to recreate the object.
+Attributes of a class, that are derived from other (like `age` from `year_born`) do not need to be serialized.

 If you compare the original object with the object obtained from serialization and deserialization using `is`, they will differ, as these are objects at different locations in memory.
 Also a comparison of JSONObject with `==` will fail, if you do not tell Python how to compare two objects.
-This is why `MyClass` overrides th `__eq__` method.
+This is why `MyClass` overrides the `__eq__` method.